intuit/truffle-shuffle/README.md

 #### Use ktlint engine (recommended - [ktlint docs](https://ktlint.github.io/)):

  - _ktlint_
-    use this command to check the formatting rules are covered
+    <p> use this command to check the formatting rules are covered </p>
  - _ktlint "src/**/*.kt" "!src/**/*Test.kt"_
-    check only certain locations (prepend ! to negate the pattern)
+    <p> check only certain locations (prepend ! to negate the pattern) </p>
  - _ktlint -F_
-    use this command to re-format code that is not compliant with this project's formatting rules.
+    <p> use this command to re-format code that is not compliant with this project's formatting rules.
-    (if some errors cannot be fixed automatically they will be printed to stderr)
+    (if some errors cannot be fixed automatically they will be printed to stderr) </p>
  - _ktlint -F "src/**/*.kt"_
-    use this command to re-format certain locations (prepend ! to negate the pattern)  .
+    <p> use this command to re-format certain locations (prepend ! to negate the pattern)  .
-    (if some errors cannot be fixed automatically they will be printed to stderr)
+    (if some errors cannot be fixed automatically they will be printed to stderr) </p>
  - _ktlint --install-git-pre-commit-hook_
-    Install git hook to automatically check files for style violations on commit.
+    <p> Install git hook to automatically check files for style violations on commit. </p>

 ### Use Gradle tasks ([ktlint docs](https://ktlint.github.io/)):

  - _./gradlew ktlint_
-    use this command to check the formatting rules are covered
+    <p> use this command to check the formatting rules are covered </p>
  - _/gradlew ktlintFormat_
-    use this command to re-format code that is not compliant with this project's formatting rules.
+    <p> use this command to re-format code that is not compliant with this project's formatting rules. </p>

 # Using Truffle Shuffle